R3Conclave/conclave-core-sdk/docs/docs/machine-setup.md

 The latter sets up a daemon called `aesmd` that handles various aspects of machine provisioning and remote attestation.

+!!! note
+    To just *develop* enclaves it's sufficient to have any Linux host, as the simulation mode requires no special machine setup.

 ## Hardware support